-Solomon Negussie (PhD), Dean College of Law and Governance Studies, AAU, in his welcoming remarks noted that it is important to celebrate World Refugees Day as the issues of refugees have become risky and challenging worldwide.
-“And observing this day in Addis Ababa University would be relevant more than any other department or institutions in the University to the center for Human Right as the Center has become a center of excellence concerning Human Rights,” said the dean in statement.
+Solomon Negussie (PhD), Dean College of Law and Governance Studies, AAU, in his welcoming remarks noted that it is important to celebrate World Refugees Day as the issues of refugees have become risk and challenging worldwide.
+“And observing this day in Addis Ababa University would be relevant more than any other department or institutions in the University to the center for Human Right as the Center has become center of excellence concerning Human Rights,” said the dean in statement.

-He also added that it was an important and meaningful event to discuss the obstacles that the refugees face as well as to celebrate their courage and strength, which they face throughout their journey to make their life easier in any other parts of the world than their origin or residence.
+He also added that it was an important and meaningful event to discuss the obstacles that the refugees face, as well as to celebrate their courage and strength which they face throughout their journey to make their life easier in any other parts of the world than their origin or residence.

-Wondmagegn Tadesse (PhD), Director, Center for Human Rights, Addis Ababa University, also stated that the number of displaced people has been significantly increasing where children take the majority; in addition, the situation is getting worst partly because of the increasing number of the miss conception about refugees.
+Wondmagegn Tadesse (PhD), Director, Center for Human Rights, Addis Ababa University, also stated that the number of displaced peoples has been significantly increasing where children take the majority; in addition, the situation is getting worst partly because of the increasing number of the miss conception about refugees.